Roxeez/Moonlight/README.md

 ## Getting Started

-- Create a new .NET library project targeting .NET Framework 4.7+
+- Clone Moonlight
-- Add Moonlight.dll as dependency
+- Build Moonlight
-- Install DllExport to your project using DllExport.bat
+- Create a C# .dll project targeting .NET Framework 4.7+
-- Build your application
+- Install DllExport to your project and create your export function (cf. DllExport wiki)
-- Create your database.db sqlite file using Toolkit parser
+- Build your project
-- Copy your generated .dll & dependencies to your NosTale folder
+- Create database.db using Moonlight.Toolkit CLI*
-- Copy database.db & Moon.dll to your NosTale folder in a subdirectory named Moonlight
+- Copy previously generated database.db & Moon.dll* to a subfolder named Moonlight in your NosTale folder
-- Inject your generated .dll to NosTale process
+- Copy your generated .dll to NosTale folder
-- Enjoy
+- Inject your .dll using an injector supporting custom export function.

 > <sub><sup>Since Moonlight use only packets (no memory reading) for compatibility with local & remote client, your dll need to be injected BEFORE selecting your character</sub></sup>